antrea-io/antrea/docs/design/ovs-pipeline.md

 tier in precedence, or in the case of the Application tier (lowest precedence), go to the [IngressRuleTable].
-One notable difference is how we use OF ports to identify the destination of the traffic, while we use IP addresses in [AntreaPolicyEgressRuleTable] to identify the source of the traffic.
+One notable difference is how we use OF ports to identify the destination of the traffic, while we use IP addresses in [AntreaPolicyEgressRuleTables] to identify the source of the traffic.
 More details regarding this can be found in the following [IngressRuleTable] section.

-As seen in [AntreaPolicyEgressRuleTable], the default action is to evaluate K8s Network Policy [IngressRuleTable] and a AntreaPolicyIngressDefaultTable does not exist.
+As seen in [AntreaPolicyEgressRuleTables], the default action is to evaluate K8s Network Policy [IngressRuleTable] and a AntreaPolicyIngressDefaultTable does not exist.

 ### IngressRuleTable (90)